dmbarbour/glas/docs/GlasDesign.md

 ### Arithmetic Operators

 Glas encodes natural numbers into bitstrings assuming msb-to-lsb order.
 For example, `00010111` encodes 23.
-Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators will preserve bitstring field widths.
+Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators preserve bitstring field widths.
 For example, subtracting 17 results in `00000110`.

 * **add** (N1 N2 -- Sum Carry) - compute sum and carry for two numbers on stack.
 Sum has field width of N1, carry has field width of N2.
 Carry can be larger than 1 iff N2 is wider than N1 (e.g. adding 32-bit number to an 8-bit number).
 * **mul** (N1 N2 -- Prod Overflow) - compute product of two numbers on stack.
 Product has field width of N1, while overflow uses field width of N2.
 * **sub** (N1 N2 -- Diff) - Computes a non-negative difference (N1 - N2), preserving field width of N1.
 Fails if result would be negative.
-This serves as the comparison operator for natural numbers.
+This also serves as the comparison operator for natural numbers.
 * **div** (Dividend Divisor -- Quotient Remainder) - If divisor is zero, this operator fails.
 Compute division of two numbers.
 Quotient has field width of dividend, and remainder has field width of divisor.

 Glas doesn't have built-in support for negative numbers, floating point, etc..
-Extending arithmetic may benefit from *Acceleration*.
+Extending arithmetic will benefit from *Acceleration*.

 ### Annotation Operators

-Annotations support static analysis, performance, automated testing, safety and sanity, debugging, decompilation, and other external tooling.
-However, annotations cannot be directly observable within a program, modulo reflective effects API.
-For example, assertion failures must halt the program because normal failure is observable within a program via try/then/else.
+Annotations support static analysis, performance, automated testing, safety, debugging, decompilation, and other external tooling.
+However, annotations should not be directly observable within a program's evaluation.
+They might be indirectly observable via reflection (e.g. performance is reflected in timing, and assertion failures might be visible via special log).

 * **prog:(do:P, ...)** - runs P. Fields other than 'do' should be annotations about P. Potential annotations:
  * **name:Symbol** - an identifier for the region to support debugging (logging, profiling, etc.) based on external configuration.
 Implicitly hierarchical with containing prog name.